bonfus/muesr/docs/Usage.rst

 1. Bohr Magneton/Angstrom units, with x||a, y||b and z||c
-    This is the reduced lattice coordinate system, where the magnetic metric tensor (M) is the same metric used for interatomic distances (G).
+    This is the reduced lattice coordinate system, where the magnetic metric tensor (M) is the same metric used for inter-atomic distances (G).

 2. Bohr Magneton units, with x||a, y||b and z||c